elmopaciencia-tech/chessgrande-timesheet/README.md

 A static web payroll portal for Chess Grande employees, managers, and webadmins, replacing a manual monthly Excel timesheet with a clearer browser-based workflow.

 > Screenshots use curated demo data for GitHub.
-No real payroll, bank, or user records are shown.
+Real payroll, bank, or user records are hidden.

 ## Before And After